Sean, if you want to be a part of the program, I don't think the history books are finished with Donald J. Trump in any way, shape, manner or form.

 We were vindicated by the Horowitz report and by every other bit of evidence and information that has come out since.

-You know looking at that line through the prism of what happened at Mar-a-Lago, what are your thoughts?
+You know, looking at that line through the prism of what happened at Mar-a-Lago, what are your thoughts?

-Well, I I think that's exactly it, right?
+Well, I think that's exactly it, right?

-President Trump cut a historic trade deal with Mexico, Canada, with China, with South Korea, with Japan, bringing our auto manufacturing back.
+And whereas the previous President Obama had said that we needed a magic wand to bring our manufacturing jobs back, President Trump cut a historic trade deal with Mexico, Canada, with China, with South Korea, with Japan, bringing our auto manufacturing back.

-I write about this um in the book how he made those deals, how he outsmarted other leaders and outmaneuvered and built really strong uh friendships where they they respected him, but they also feared him and they feared his unpredictability and uh the economy was booming.
+I write about this in the book, how he made those deals, how he outsmarted other leaders and outmaneuvered and built really strong friendships where they respected him, but they also feared him and they feared his unpredictability.

 And then they accused him of colluding with Russia.

-Uh they they tried to impeach him, and and I write about how we fought that off as well.
+And I write about how we fought that off as well.

-And one of the issues that I thought of, which I got a lot of conservative support, and you were a great uh you were a great supporter of, and and President Trump was the champion of this, was really uh bringing more fairness to our criminal justice system, uh, because there are opportunities where overzealous prosecutors who are left unchecked try to pursue aims that are motivated by politics or by personal ambition, and unfortunately what we have here is a system that is totally completely out of control.
+And one of the issues that I thought of, which I got a lot of conservative support and you were a great supporter of, and President Trump was the champion of this, was really bringing more fairness to our criminal justice system because there are opportunities where overzealous prosecutors who are left unchecked try to pursue aims that are motivated by politics or by personal ambition.

 And anyone who says that these are conspiracy theories, you don't have to look much further than to look at what they did by spying on the campaign in 2016.

-They then denied that Trump was a legitimate president for two years, and then in addition to that, it's all been exposed through the the Horowitz report and through the Mueller report that they basically tried to entrap people, they were spying on American citizens, the FBI was falsifying affidavits to get warrants, all in the attempt to get Trump.
+And then in addition to that, it's all been exposed through the Horowitz report and through the Mueller report that they basically tried to entrap people.

-And you know, that's been their whole motto, which is we have to get Trump because he's so bad.
+And, you know, that's been their whole motto, which is we have to get Trump because he's so bad.

 I'm still trying to figure out why he's so bad.

-He brought peace in the world and he had a booming economy, but because they deem him so bad, they're willing to break every rule and every convention in order to get him.
+But because they deem him so bad, they're willing to break every rule and every convention in order to get him.

-And you know, unfortunately, or I guess fortunately, it always backspires on them because every time they go too far, they just remind people that they want to get him because he is a threat to their power.
+And, you know, unfortunately, or I guess fortunately, it always backspires on them because every time they go too far, they just remind people that they want to get him because he is a threat to their power.

-I always saw him as an outsider, you know, taking on the establishment of Washington, the career political class, and saying, I know who's electing me, and I am going to deliver for them, and I'm not going to come in and become part of that crew and it drove them crazy.
+I always saw him as an outsider, you know, taking on the establishment in Washington, the career political class, and saying, I know who's electing me and I am going to deliver for them.

 And so they saw him and still see him as an existential threat to their grip on power.